 Debra and Robert are both authors.
 In keeping with our “odd collaborators” theme, Debra writes fiction and Robert writes non-fiction.
 (He is envious because he would like to write fiction too!)

-Debra recently completed her second collection of short stories and will have it published soon.
+Debra will soon complete her second collection of short stories and will have it published soon.
 Kaleidoscope 9, her first book, contains nine short stories.

 Kaleidoscope 9 is a collection of nine unrelated short stories written over a period of several years.
 With the exception of one sci-fi story, the stories in this collection are loosely based on events from Debra’s life.

 Available as an e-version as well as paperback.
 You can also download a sample before buying.
 I hope you enjoy reading it as much as I enjoyed writing it.
 Thank you!

 - Buy eBook Now at Amazon

 - Signed Paperback, $12.00 – State that you are purchasing Kaleidoscope 9 and be sure to give us your mailing address!